Skip to content

 💨 Wind

 Portuguese explorers called this the “Cape of Storms,” and one big reason for that is the crazy wind.
 It gets intense.
-As in: we somewhat regularly have tree-uprooting storms of 100km per hour.
+As in: we regularly have had storms with wind of over 100km per hour, taking trees and roofs with it.
 The wind generally gets stronger in summer but can happen year-round.

 In the apartment, this just means: